palash-21/ChatAppWithDjango/Readme.md

 Real-time ChatApp with Django

 # Features
-Private chat app
+-Private chat app
-Redis used as a message broker
+-Redis used as a message broker
-Chats stored in database
+-Chats stored in database
-Offline/Online status shown
+-Offline/Online status shown

 #  Register